Types of Financial Aid

 Repetitions, Remedial Courses, Withdrawals, and Incompletes

-- Only the latest grade fro a repeated course is calculated in the cumulative GPA.
+- Only the latest grade for a repeated course is calculated in the cumulative GPA

-- If you are otherwise eligible, you may receive financial aid for a maximum of 30 attempted credit hours in remedial course work.
-Once the 30-credit-hour maximum is reached, additional remedial credit hours will not be used to calculate the award amount.
+- If otherwise eligible, a student may receive financial aid for a maximum of 30 attempted credit hours in remedial course work.
+Once the 30-credit-hour maximum is reached, additional remedial credit hours will not be used to calculate the award amount

 December 11, 2013